 © KapanLagi.com/Budy Santoso

-On the edge of the sea, the waves and wind carry a story that flows gently.
-This is what Desi Dwi Lestari translated in Rima Pesisir.
-Using a blend of cotton, cuwiri, and the distinctive Mega Mendung batik from Trusmi, she presents a softly flowing silhouette combined with a firm structure inspired by coral reefs.
+On the edge of the sea, waves and wind carry a story that flows softly.
+That is what Desi Dwi Lestari translated in Rima Pesisir.
+Using a blend of cotton, cuwiri, and the characteristic Mega Mendung batik of Trusmi, she presents a gently flowing silhouette combined with a firm structure inspired by coral reefs.

-Her three main looks highlight contrasts: a long dress in neutral tones with dynamic circular batik accents, a firm coat that wraps around the body like a protector, and layered garments made of thin fabric with curves resembling the paths of waves.
-The palette of sea blue, sandy cream, and stone brown creates a visual harmony that radiates tranquility.
+Her three main looks highlight contrasts: a long neutral-toned dress with dynamic circular batik accents, a structured coat that wraps the body like a protector, and layered clothing made of thin fabric with curves resembling wave patterns.
+The palette of sea blue, sand cream, and stone brown creates a visual harmony that radiates tranquility.

 5. Human Jasir - Elegant Interpretation with a Modern Touch